Benmc1/Comix-with-LLM/README.md

 ## Sprint 6

 For this sprint we decided to add a new type of comic.
 In the comic a professor and student are brought to a given time period and discuss all the things they see around them.
 Both comic types are still available via a mode selection at startup.
 Aswell with the history mode we added Opening and closing panels to make it more like a story.
 These are preset in the panels class.
-Theres also a character creator where you can choose the appearance of the student character.
+There is also a character creator where you can choose the appearance of the student character.

 ## Sprint 7
 In the final sprint most of the changes were to improve reliability and some QoL changes for the user.